UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/doc/sprint3/RPM.md

 - **Performance**
   - AI output refinement.
 The AI chatbot responses need to be more reliable and cover more cases (e.g. querying for the year level of courses).
+  - Timetable generator algorithm returns suggested timetables based on users' input within 5-10 seconds for a standard course load of 5 courses.

 ### 2.5 Dependencies and Limitations